hallmx/nbds_colab/README.md

 ## The data science templates

-The jupyter notebook data science templates are adapted from [xstreamsrl's jupytemplate](https://github.com/xtreamsrl/jupytemplate) project, where the aim is to provide a greater degree of structure and standardization to data science projects.
+The data science templates are adapted from [xstreamsrl's jupytemplate](https://github.com/xtreamsrl/jupytemplate) project, where the aim is to provide a greater degree of structure and standardization to data science projects.
 Here we take the natural next step and place them into a literate programming environment.
 Dive in and edit them as needed for your project.